Sharecropping: United States

 Prior to the Civil War, sharecropping is known to have existed in Mississippi and is believed to have been in place in Tennessee.
 However, it was not until the economic upheaval caused by the American Civil War and the end of slavery during and after Reconstruction that it became widespread in the South.
 It is theorized that sharecropping in the United States originated in the Natchez District, roughly centered in Adams County, Mississippi with its county seat, Natchez.

 After the war, plantations and other lands throughout the South were seized by the federal government.
 In January 1865, General William T. Sherman issued Special Field Orders No. 15, which announced that he would temporarily grant newly freed families 40 acres of this seized land on the islands and coastal regions of Georgia.
 Many believed that this policy would be extended to all former slaves and their families as repayment for their treatment at the end of the war.
 In the summer of 1865, President Andrew Johnson, as one of the first acts of Reconstruction, instead ordered all land under federal control be returned to the owners from whom it had been seized.

-Southern landowners thus found themselves with a great deal of land, but no liquid assets to pay for labor.
-Many former slaves, now called freedmen, having no land or other assets of their own, needed to work to support their families.
+Southern landowners thus found themselves with a great deal of land but no liquid assets to pay for labor.
+They also maintained the "belief that gangs afforded the most efficient means of labor organization", something nearly all former slaves resisted.
+Preferring "to organize themselves into kin groups", as well as "minimize chances for white male-black female contact by removing their female kin from work environments supervised closely by whites", black southerners were "determined to resist the old slave ways".
+Notwithstanding, many former slaves, now called freedmen, having no land or other assets of their own, needed to work to support their families.
 A sharecropping system centered on cotton, a major cash crop, developed as a result.
 Large plantations were subdivided into plots that could be worked by sharecroppers.
-Initially, sharecroppers in the American South were almost all black former slaves, but eventually cash-strapped indigent white farmers were integrated into the system.
+Initially, sharecroppers in the American South were almost all formerly enslaved black people, but eventually cash-strapped indigent white farmers were integrated into the system.
 During Reconstruction, the federal Freedmen's Bureau ordered the arrangements for freedmen and wrote and enforced their contracts.